Gravitational waves from axion inflation in the gradient expansion formalism. Part II. Fermionic axion inflation

 We solve the dynamics of inflation using the gradient expansion formalism (GEF).
 For more details on the GEF, see Appendix~A of Part I~\cite{vonEckardstein_PAI_2025} and our previous works on FAI~\cite{gorbar_2023, eckardstein_2025}.
 We initialize the system on the slow-roll attractor, $\varphi(0) = 15.55 \MP$ and $\dot{\varphi}(0) = - \sqrt{2 /3} \,m \MP$ assuming zero gauge-field and fermion energy densities, $\rho_{\rm EM}(0) = \rho_{\chi}(0)=0$.
 The SGWB spectra are computed based on the background evolution determined by the GEF.
 First, we determine the gauge-field spectra by solving Eq.~\eqref{eq: Mode Eq - FAI}.
 Then, we use these mode functions to compute the induced tensor power spectrum, Eq.~\eqref{eq: PT induced}.
-More details on this computation are given in Part I, Appendix B.
+This computation is performed using our newly available \emph{Gradient Expansion Formalism Factory (GEFF)}~\cite{vonEckardstein:2025jug}, available at \href{https://github.com/richard-von-eckardstein/GEFF}{https://github.com/richard-von-eckardstein/GEFF}.
+More details on this computation are also given in Part I, Appendix B.

 To completely determine the modeling of FAI in our effective scheme, we need to define the heuristic scale dependence $\Theta(t,k)$ of the induced current ${\bm J}$ in Eq.~\eqref{eq: ScaleDep Ohmic current}.
 In Ref.~\cite{eckardstein_2025}, we presented two particular choices, one which is physically well motivated, and an approximation of the same that allows for easier numerical implementation.
 In Sec.~\ref{sec: Results}, we explore the SGWB production in the parameter space spanned by our model parameters $\beta$ and $m$.
 To make such a scan feasible, we opt for the simpler, approximate implementation of $\Theta(t,k)$.
-We discuss both the modeling of $\Theta(t,k)$, and the impact of this approximate model in Appendix~\ref{app: scale-dep modeling}.
+We discuss both the modeling of $\Theta(t,k)$, as well as the impact of this approximate model in Appendix~\ref{app: scale-dep modeling}.
 We find that the approximate modeling applied in the main body of the text does not affect our conclusions.